haochangsheng/haochangsheng.github.io/_posts/2023-11-04-robotic_arm.md

 ---
-title:  "Build your own website (with Jekyll and Minimal-mistakes theme)"
+title:  "Design of a Software Framework for a Customized Robotic Arm"
-date:   2017-8-17
+date:   2023-11-04
 layout: single
 author_profile: true
 ---